 - Track 2-1Novel Hybrid Organic Thermoelectric Materials

 Synthesis of Graphene refers to any process involving fabrication of Graphene.
 Mechanical exfoliation is probably the technique to attain single and few layered Graphene products from natural graphite by repeated peeling/exfoliation.
 Chemical vapour deposition has techniques for making thin continuous films with thickness control in micro-electronics.
 Plasma enhanced chemical vapour deposition, synthesizing large area Graphene on copper foils using spin coated PMMA films.
 Graphene hetero-structures are synthesized on cobalt substrates by using the molecular beam epitaxial growth.

 - Track 3-3Plasma enchanced chemical

 - Track 3-5Molecular Beam Epitaxial Growth

-Epitaxial growth of Graphene obtained on a 6H oriented SiC by vacuum heating at and limited the size of Sic substrates.
-Micro chemical exfoliation of highly oriented pyrolytic graphite which cannot be scaled to wafer-size dimensions.
-X-ray diffraction of high temperature annealed Ni film.
+Epitaxial growth of Graphene is obtained on a 6H oriented SiC by vacuum heating and limiting the size of Sic substrates.
+Micro-chemical exfoliation of highly oriented pyrolytic graphite, that cannot be scaled to wafer-size dimensions.
+X-ray diffraction of high temperature annealed Ni films.
 Diffraction spectra were collected on the annealed Ni substrates over which Graphene films are typically synthesized.
 Graphene that is simply composed of the dissolution of glucose and in water, vaporization of water and calcination.